-In-Memory Insight is an ongoing programme to map, measure and research in-memory giving and fundraising.
-We work closely with a learning circle of leading charities who agree to pool their budgets, experiences and data to help build evidence and insight.
+In-Memory Insight explores the size, shape and scope of in-memory giving in the UK.
+We work closely with a learning circle of leading charities - over eighty of them in the past seven years - who agree to pool their budgets, experiences and data to help build evidence and insight.